dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< /notice >}}

 ### 🚦 Motivation
-We train on GPU.
-CPU is more common for deployment.
-OD models run very slow on CPU.
-Lightest model runs less than 10 fps.
-Danger for mission critical application such as self-driving car that require real-time responses.

-{{< video src="yolox.mp4" width="700px" loop="true" autoplay="true" >}}

 {{< notice tip >}}
-By the end of this post, you will learn about:
+By the end of this post, you will how to:

 * Train state-of-the-art YOLOX model with your own data.
-* Convert the .pth model into ONNX and IR model.
+* Convert the YOLOX PyTorch model into ONNX and OpenVINO IR format.
-* Run post training quantization to 10x model inference speed.
+* Run quantization algorithm to 10x your model's inference speed.
 {{< /notice >}}

+Deep learning (DL), they seem to be in popular demand these days.
+We find them everywhere - in blog posts, articles, research papers, Jupyter notebooks. except in production 🤷‍♂️.

+As much as we want to believe DL can solve our machine learning problems, more than 85% of DL models don't make it into production - according to a recent survey by Gartner.

+The barrier? *Deployment*.

+For object detection models, we typically train them on massive GPUs either locally or in the cloud.
+But when it comes to deploying the model, running them on GPUs is impractical in most situations.

+On the other hand, CPUs are far more common in deployment settings, and a lot cheaper too.
+But DL models are orders of magnitude slower when run on CPUs right?

+No. This is no longer true.

+By the end of this post, you will see how we go from this 🐌

+{{< video src="yolox_cpu.mp4" width="700px" loop="true" autoplay="true">}}

+to this 🚀
+{{< video src="int8.mp4" width="700px" loop="true" autoplay="true">}}

+Yes you read that right, the model runs on a CPU 😱.
+If that looks interesting, let's dive in.

 ### ⛷ Modeling with YOLOX